NREL/BEEAM/Scripts/Converter Empirical Model Fitting/Readme.md

 AC/DC Converter Empirical Model Fitting
 =======================================

-This directory contains MATLAB/GNU Octave scripts for generating interpolation- based AC/DC converter efficiency and harmonic models.
-The scripts are modular;
-different sections of the model generation are distributed across multiple scripts and functions.
-The output of these scripts is a `.mat` file suitable for import to Modelica/BEEAM.
+This directory contains MATLAB/GNU Octave scripts for generating interpolation-based AC/DC converter efficiency and harmonic models.
+The scripts are modular; different sections of the model generation are distributed across multiple scripts and functions.
+The output of these scripts are `.mat` files suitable for import to Modelica/BEEAM.

 The resulting models are normalized with respect to device power, voltage, and current ratings, such that the models can be scaled easily in BEEAM for devices